Piotr1215/cloudrumble/docs/README.md

 Grants are effectively Access Control Lists (ACLs) which provide comprehensive access policies for an entire organization when grouped together.,Grants define which users can access what resources in what way.,A grant is made up of a subject, a role, and a resource set.

+To control user access, cluster resources are grouped into Docker Swarm collections or Kubernetes namespaces.,Together, collections and namespaces are named resource sets.

+### Image Scanning

+DTR/MSR has an ability to scan images for known vulnerabilities, it is done with a container called **dtr-jobrunner**.

 ## Storage and Volumes

 ### Where is everything stored